Filing estate tax return and electing portability when first spouse dies could eliminate future estate tax if the gift and estate tax exemption drops.

 If Trump's exemption sunsets at the end of 2025, the gift and estate tax exemption will default to Obama's exemption, which is estimated to be around $7,000,000 ($5,000,000 indexed for inflation since 2011).

 FYI.
-I'm talking about the federal gift and estate tax.
+This discussion is about the federal gift and estate tax.
 Some states have a separate "state" estate tax.
 California does not have a state estate tax.
 California has very high taxes while you are alive, but it has no estate tax when you die.
 We have that going for us!

 Do you need help with your estate planning?
 Click here to learn more about our virtual estate planning services.